devender/puretawny/README.md

 }]
 ```
 *  **A spreadsheet with the above answers for the original 10,000 entries.**

+	* The CSV file has the following format:
+		* Latitude, Longitude, Within US, POI City, Distance From POI City, Is Within 500 Miles of POI City.
+	* File is available here.
+	* Source code to produce the file is [here]().

 *  **Source code for the solution.**

 	* Entire source code is [here](https://github.com/devender/puretawny/tree/master/code)